dcooperdalrymple/octopy/README.md

 #### OMXPlayer

 This video playback utility will only work on Raspbian devices.
 Follow the instructions at the [popcornmix/omxplayer repository](https://github.com/popcornmix/omxplayer) for installation.
 This utility supports the following formats: `avi, mov, mkv, mp4, m4v`.

+#### MPV

+MPV is supported on both Raspbian and x86 systems (Linux, Windows, & Mac).
+Follow the instructions on the [MPV website](https://mpv.io/installation/) for installation.
+On Linux and Raspbian systems, it should be as simple as running: `sudo apt-get install mpv`.

 #### FFmpeg